Henley: how to choose and wear this heroic garment

 The henley is an easy-to-master masculine piece.
 It evokes 19th century England and America of the Far West.
 All our advice to make it your own easily.

 I mean, you'll only ever see the Scots wearing skirts.
 Sorry... kilts.
-But the harsh reality is that men have much less room - than women - to express themselves.
+But the harsh reality is that men have far fewer pieces - than women - to express themselves.

 There will always be those who say that this or that color, on the impartial spectrum of a Pantone color chart, is not suitable for men because it feminizes.
-And, when a woman wears a shirt, a tuxedo, a man's boots, everyone will applaud her freedom and her dog, flapper style, however when I put on my mother's wedding dress there they want to disinherit me a man adventure a little too far outside the zone usually reserved for one's peers, outside the raw jeans, the white or blue shirt and those few pieces that are willing to leave us to entertain ourselves, then there is like a faintness.
+And, when a woman wears a shirt, a tuxedo, men's boots, everyone will applaud her freedom and her dog, in the tomboy style, however when I wear my mother's wedding dress there they want to disinherit me a man ventures a little too far outside the zone usually reserved for his peers, outside of raw jeans, the white or blue shirt and those few pieces that we are allowed to have to entertain us, then there is a kind of unease.

-If, as they want to tell us, "the man is a woman like the others", then it is above all the one who lives at the expense of others, feasts on the leftovers and asks permission to speak about subjects that the others feel they have better control.
+If, as we are told, "man is a woman like any other", then she is above all the one who lives at the expense of others, feeds on leftovers and asks permission to speak about subjects that others consider they have better mastery of.

-Gentlemen, in the face of this unfair situation, I still have good news: you can wear Henley!
+Gentlemen, in the face of this unfair situation, I have some good news: you can wear the henley!

-Henley is all we have left.
-That and the facial hair.
+The henley is all we have left.
+That and facial hair.
 So let's defend it proudly!

 Double Henley